What are the most important skills you need to be a great TEFL teacher?

-The ability to communicate well is arguably the single most important skill a teacher needs to have.
+The ability to communicate well is arguably the single most important skill any teacher needs to have.
 If you don’t have good communication skills it doesn’t matter if you have a PhD in teaching and know more about the English language than anyone else on earth – that knowledge is only useful to your students if you are able to communicate it effectively.

 Empathy is essential to building connections with others.
 This is a skill that should not be underestimated – the empathetic teacher understands their students and this helps to make them a better communicator.

 If you’re teaching a class of students it’s unrealistic to expect all of them to learn in the same way and at the same speed.
 Some students face unseen challenges that can impact their ability to learn as well as their behaviour in the classroom, so it’s important for a teacher to make these students feel understood.

 Lesson time is precious and you want to make sure you’re using it efficiently and effectively.
 Without great organisational skills it’s easy for a class to descend into chaos.

 In the video below you’ll hear from some of our tutors about their first TEFL job.
 Helen talks about how her first class didn’t exactly go well because she didn’t have the resources for it.
 She had to scramble to get them together the following week!

 Lots of our tutors have had similar experiences early in their TEFL careers.
 When a teacher turns up to class without being properly organised for the first time it’s usually enough of an ordeal to ensure they avoid doing it again in the future!
 Organisation leads to a better learning experience for students and a whole lot less stress for teachers.

 Experience builds confidence.
 It’s completely normal to feel nervous and under-prepared going into your first TEFL lesson but these feelings will ease with time and practice.